 Selecting a device from the Wi-Fi list allows for further evaluation.
-Details for the selected device will appear in Detail View Mode.
-To access this mode, tap anywhere in the row_of the desired device.
+Details for the selected device will appear in Detail View screen.
+To access this mode, tap anywhere in the row\of the desired device.
 The Detail View screen will appear.